-3.2.4 VLAN
+3.2.4 VLAN (Multi-Subnet)

 Virtual LAN function provides you a very convenient way to manage hosts by grouping them based on the physical port.
-You can also manage the in/out rate of each port.
 Go to LAN page and select VLAN.
 The following page will appear.
 Click Enable to invoke VLAN function.
+The multi-subnet can let a small businesses have much better isolation for multi-occupancy applications.